-As part of Ofgem's Broad Measure of Customer Satisfaction Incentive, a research agency undertakes a monthly satisfaction survey of DNO customers who contact their DNO to report loss of supply, have been notified of a planned interruption, have a general enquiry, or request a new connection (quoted and completed).
-This incentive has continued into the RIIO-ED1 period scored across the six performance areas.
+WPD continues to perform well against Ofgem's Broad Measure of Customer Satisfaction Incentive.
+A research agency undertakes a monthly satisfaction survey of DNO customers who contact their DNO to report loss of supply, have been notified of a planned interruption, have a general enquiry, or request a new connection (quoted and completed).
+For the ED1 period DNOs are scored across the six performance areas.
 For WPD's four licence areas around 22,000 customers are surveyed per year.
 For the regulatory year 2017/18, WPD has been rated the number one DNO for customer satisfaction for the seventh consecutive year with an overall satisfaction rating of 8.93 out of ten.